 - 1. The right to inspect and review the student's education records within 45 days after Divine Mercy University receives a request for access.
 A student should submit to the registrar, dean, program director, or other appropriate official, a written request that identifies the record(s) the student wishes to inspect. - 2.
 The right to request the amendment of the student's education records that the student believes is inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA. - 3.
 The right to provide written consent before the University discloses personally identifiable information (PII) from the student's education records, except to the extent that FERPA authorizes disclosure without consent (see disclosures section below).
 Divine Mercy University discloses education records without a student's prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests. - 4.
 School officials have a legitimate educational interest if the official needs to review an education record in order to fulfill their professional responsibilities for the University.
 Officials may include: administrative, supervisory, academic, research, or support staff position; member of the board of trustees; or a student serving on an official committee, such as a disciplinary or grievance committee. - 5.
 The right to file a complaint with the U.S. Department of Education concerning alleged failures by the University to comply with the requirements of FERPA.
 Complaints can be directed to:

-Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202 student's information and is NOT in the practice of giving out any personally identifiable information.
+Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202

 Directory information